papis/papis/PACKAGING.md

 ------------

 See `pyproject.toml` for a complete list of Python dependencies and minimum versions.
+Some optional dependencies are required for various Papis plugins

+* `Jinja2` is required for the `jinja` formatter, alternative to the default `python` formatter.
+* `Whoosh` is required for the `whoosh` cache database, alternative to the default `papis` database based on `pickle`.
+* `chardet` is used by `beautifulsoup4` when parsing webpages to improve character detection.
+This is recommended when making heavy use of Papis downloaders and importers.
+* `markdownify` is used by the `zenodo` importer to clean up some of the project descriptions.
+By default, the raw HTML is kept as is and will appear in the document abstract or other such fields.

 We also have some additional optional non-Python dependencies:

 * `git`: The Git executable is required for the `papis git` command and other